Professor Robert Douglas-Fairhurst

 I completed my BA at the University of Cambridge in 1990, before spending a year as a Procter Visiting Fellow at Princeton University.
 In 1992 I started a PhD at Cambridge, which I completed in 1998.
 I was elected to a Junior Research Fellowship at Fitzwilliam College in 1995, and the following year I joined Emmanuel College as a Fellow in English.
 I moved to Magdalen College, Oxford, in 2002 as a Fellow and Tutor and CUF Lecturer in English Language and Literature.
 In 2015 I was elected a Fellow of the Royal Society of Literature.

 I have published widely in the field of nineteenth-century literature.
 Becoming Dickens: The Invention of a Novelist (Harvard University Press, 2011), was featured on ‘The Review Show’ (BBC2), and won the 2012 Duff Cooper Prize for biography; it was also selected as a book of the year in the Irish Times, Library Journal, New Statesman, Sunday Times, Daily Telegraph, TLS, and Wall Street Journal, and has since been translated into Chinese.
-The Story of Alice: Lewis Carroll and the Secret History of Wonderland (Harvill Secker; Harvard University Press, 2015) was an Editor’s Choice in the New York Times, and was featured on Start the Week (BBC R4) and BBC Breakfast (BBC1); it was also chosen as a Book of the Week on Radio 4, read by Simon Russell Beale, and was one of Time Magazine’s Top 10 books of 2015.
-I have also produced several critical editions, most recently The Collected Peter Pan (OUP 2019) and A Tale of Two Cities (Norton 2019), and write regularly for publications including the TLS, Times, Guardian, Literary Review and Spectator.
-My most recent book is The Turning Point: A Year in the Life of Charles Dickens, which will be published in 2021 by Jonathan Cape im the UK and Alfred A. Knopf in the USA.
+The Story of Alice: Lewis Carroll and the Secret History of Wonderland (Harvill Secker; Harvard University Press, 2015) was an Editor’s Choice in the New York Times, and was featured on Start the Week (BBC R4) and BBC Breakfast (BBC1); it was also chosen as a Book of the Week on Radio 4, read by Simon Russell Beale, was shortlisted for the Costa Prize, and was one of Time Magazine’s Top 10 books of 2015.
+My biography The Turning Point: A Year that Changed Dickens and the World (Jonathan Cape; Alfred A. Knopf, 2021) was selected as a book of the year in the Times, Financial Times, Spectator, and New Statesman.
+My most recent book Metamorphosis: A Life in Pieces was published by Jonathan Cape in 2023, alongside interviews on R4’s Today programme, BBC 5Live, Times Radio, ABC Australia and France 24.
+It was featured in the Sunday Times magazine and Observer magazine and serialised in the Daily Telegraph.
+It was selected by Waterstones as one of the Best Books of 2023.
+I have also produced several critical editions, most recently The Collected Peter Pan (OUP 2019) and A Tale of Two Cities (Norton 2019), and write regularly for publications including the Times, Literary Review and Spectator.
+My most recent book is Look Closer: How To Get More Out of the Books You Love, which will be published by Fern Press in 2025.

 I teach across the undergraduate syllabus, including Paper 1 (Introduction to English Language and Literature), English Literature 1760-1830, English Literature 1830-1910, and English Literature 1910-present, plus various special authors and special topics.
 At graduate level, I currently teach on the 1830-1914 MSt and supervise a number of doctoral students.
 I was Chair of Moderators in 2010-12, and Deputy Chair of the English Faculty 2014-16, while at Magdalen I served as a Dean of Arts in 2005-11 and 2012-13.